winbench/bench/docs/src-content/guide/app-setup.md

 the app again.

 #### Uninstallation {#typ-package-uninstall}
-A package app can be uninstalled, if it is installed.
+A _Package App_ can be uninstalled, if it is installed.

-The uninstallation of a package app is performed by the following steps:
+The uninstallation of a _Package App_ is performed by the following steps:

 * Run the [custom removal script][] `<app-id>.remove.ps1` if one is found.
 * Remove the installed package